Mayoral elections in Providence, Rhode Island: Campaigning

-It was anticipated that the winner of the Democratic Party primary would be the races frontrunner in the strongly Democratic city's mayoral race.
+It was anticipated that the winner of the Democratic Party primary would be the race's frontrunner in the strongly Democratic city's mayoral race.

 The sexuality of Cecilline, vying to become the city's first openly homosexual mayor, was not a prominent issue in the campaign.
 Some in the gay community even criticized Cecilline, accusing him of downplaying his sexuality in order to appeal more broadly to voters.

 Polls

 Throughout the campaign, Cecilline was a strong leader in polls.

 Results

 2006

 The 2006 Providence, Rhode Island mayoral election was held on November 7, 2006.
 It saw the reelection of incumbent Democrat David Cicilline.

 Democratic primary

 The Democratic Party's primary election was held on September 12, 2006.